alloyzeus/az-wall/concepts/adjunct.md

 Adjunct is a concept that is not found in DDD methodology.

-An adjunct is an object, which existence is bound to its host(s).

-In many cases, adjuncts are used to describe relationships between two or more entities.
-A membership is an adjunct which was formed between an organization an a person.
-A marriage is an adjunct formed between two persons.

-Adjuncts contribute attributes to their hosts.
-A job contract (see details in other part of this document) adds 'working at company A' attribute to the person it belongs to.

 ## Properties of adjunct

+* An adjunct is an object, which existence is bound to its host entity(s).
+* Adjunct host must be object with the type of entity.
+* An adjunct can have one or more hosts.
-- two types of adjunct: entity and value object
+* Two types of adjunct: entity and value object:
   - an adjunct with a type of value object is always have one-to-one to all of its hosts
   - an adjunct with a type of entity could be made to have any kind of cardinality to its host(s).
     The constraints must be defined as AZML.

+## Types of usage

+### Describing a relationship between objects

+A membership is an adjunct which was formed between an organization an a person.
+A marriage is an adjunct formed between two persons.

+### Attaching attributes to an entity

+A job contract adds "a worker" and "company A employee" attributes to the person it belongs to.

-## Examples
+## More examples

 A cart in an online store is an adjunct with type of value-object of a user.
 A cart's existence is exclusively bound to its user, and one user has only one cart.
 A cart